zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 # Baseline: clang-20 x86_64

 The decoder is used at runtime to decompress the data; when using 32-bit indices, the output form of each triangle is 3 32-bit indices, or 12 bytes of data.
-Performance of the decoding loop is critical; here and below, we will measure performance as gigabytes[^2] per second written (assuming 32-bit indices), and cycles per triangle.
+Performance of the decoding loop is critical; here and below, we will measure performance as gigabytes per second[^2] written (assuming 32-bit indices), and cycles per triangle.
 If 16-bit indices are used, most of the code except for writing the triangle runs the same instructions and costs the same, so the expected effective bandwidth is approximately halved, but the cycles per triangle stay the same.

 In production, we'd expect that this code is compiled using clang (when targeting mobile or console hardware, or macOS and, in some cases, Windows) or MSVC (when targeting Windows or Xbox).
 We'll ignore MSVC here: it has some other challenges with this loop but they are outside of the scope of this post.
 So, let's look at how clang (using clang-20) compiles accesses to this array and how fast does the loop run.
 For simplicity, we'll ignore most of the loop and just focus on the instructions that read or write to the FIFO or the triangle output buffer[^3]: